privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 	path = ~/Developer/github/org-b/.gitconfig
 ```

-Create a `.gitconfig` in each org directory with the relevant Git profile:
+Note, the above explicitly references a `.gitconfig` file in each org directory.
+To set this up, create a `.gitconfig` with the relevant configuration:

 ```ini
 [user]